Relative Clauses

 I know the school where you studied chemistry.

-Zero relatives happen when relative pronouns or relative adverbs are left out.
-The point is that they must be followed by a subject.
+Zero relatives occur when relative pronouns or relative adverbs are omitted from a sentence, but the clause is still understandable in context.
+It's important to note that the omitted pronoun or adverb must be followed by a subject.
+For example:

 I don't remember the reason why I was there.